willemt/yabtorrent/README.rst

 YABTorrent is event based.

-Networking is provided by the implementor.
-In this case yabtorrent.c, and networkworkfuncs_libuv.c are a libuv network implementation.
+**Networkfuncs** is a set of networking functions that need to be implemented for the required plumbing.
+Currently networkworkfuncs_libuv.c is a libuv implementation.

 See bt.h for documentation.